Soup (Blind Melon album)

-Soup is the second studio album by American rock band Blind Melon, released on August 15, 1995.
-The album was released eight weeks before vocalist Shannon Hoon's fatal drug overdose, making it his final album with the band, though it was not their last release with him, as his posthumously released work was included on the next album Nico.
-It reached number 28 on the US Billboard 200 albums chart.
+Soup is the second studio album by American rock band Blind Melon, released on August 15, 1995, through Capitol Records.
+It is the band's last album released during the lifetime of vocalist Shannon Hoon.

+Soup received generally mixed reviews from critics and fared poorly commercially, with the album only reaching number 28 on the US Billboard 200 albums chart and going on to sell 217,000 copies in the United States by October 1996.
+Hoon's death from a fatal drug overdose two months after the album's release resulted in the album's promotion being abruptly cut off, further affecting sales.

+The album has retrospectively been considered a "dark horse" in the alternative rock genre.

 Background

-Thematically, the album is much darker than the band's debut.
-"2 X 4" is about Hoon's experience at a drug detox, while the lyrics to the acoustic ballad "Walk" cryptically reference his addiction and attempts to recovery.
+Thematically, the album is much darker than Blind Melon's debut.
+"2 X 4" is about lead singer Shannon Hoon's experience at a drug detox, while the lyrics to the acoustic ballad "Walk" cryptically reference his addiction and attempts to recovery.
 "Skinned" is about murderer Ed Gein.
 "Car Seat (God's Presents)" is about Susan Smith, who killed her children by driving her car into a lake in Union, South Carolina.
-"St. Andrew's Fall" is about suicide.
+"St. Andrew's Fall" is about a suicide the band allegedly witnessed in Detroit on tour.
 When asked about "Mouthful of Cavities", Rogers Stevens said, "It's probably about the convoluted nooks and crannies of Shannon's brain."
 It featured harmonies between Hoon and Jena Kraus.
 "New Life" is about the birth of Hoon's daughter Nico Blue.
 "Wilt" is about halitosis.
-"Galaxie" is about Hoon's struggle with addiction, and experience with his car, a 1964 Ford Galaxie.
+"Galaxie" uses the subject matter of Hoon's 1963 Ford Galaxie to also explore the deeper themes of his first love and break-up.
 "Lemonade" is a humorous song about a bar fight.

 In a 2015 interview with the Songfacts website, Christopher Thorn explained how purchasing a variety of instruments led to the writing of certain songs on the album.
 "While writing songs for the Soup record, I was buying different instruments, and doing some songwriting experiments with them.
 I bought a banjo, so I wrote 'Skinned' just for fun.
 I never imagined Shannon would choose to write lyrics over that music.
 It was odd and really just so I could learn how to play banjo."

 In a 2013 interview with Songfacts, Brad Smith recalled, "But Shannon, I think, meant every word that he said on the Soup record, and that's why it's maybe even more critically acclaimed than our first record.
 Our first record sold many, many more units than our second record, but the second record had a lot more critical acclaim to it.
 People recognize it as the truth and pure.
 And I think that's the earmark of a great record."

 Album cover

-The producer of the album, Andy Wallace, is seen on the cover, sipping soup.
+The producer of the album, Andy Wallace, is seen on the cover, eating alphabet soup.
 The letters in the soup spell out Blind Melon.